-\paragraph{Baselines} We evaluate a suite of post-training strategies spanning supervised and reinforcement-learning regimes.
-The \textbf{Base Model} is an instruction-tuned backbone without task-specific fine-tuning, serving as the zero-shot reference. \textbf{SFT} denotes standard supervised fine-tuning on the task training set with a token-level cross-entropy objective. \textbf{GRPO (ToolRL)} (Group Relative Policy Optimization) is an RL-only method widely used for tool-use and reasoning models, directly optimizing a verifiable reward with group-normalized sequence-level advantages. \textbf{SFT+GRPO} adopts a two-stage pipeline that first performs SFT and then applies GRPO from the SFT checkpoint, allowing us to measure the marginal effect of RL over a strong supervised baseline. \textbf{Dr.GRPO} ("GRPO Done Right") \citep{liu2025drgrpo} removes standard-deviation normalization in the group-relative advantage and instead uses a mean-centered estimator equivalent up to a constant rescaling to an RLOO-style advantage, reducing bias toward low-variance prompts and length-induced distortions while preserving the GRPO update structure. \textbf{DAPO} (Decoupled Clip and Dynamic sAmpling Policy Optimization) \citep{yu2025dapo} further refines GRPO-style training by decoupling lower and upper clipping ranges to maintain exploration, combining dynamic sampling with a token-level policy-gradient loss, and using overlong reward shaping to stabilize optimization for long chain-of-thought generations.
-For a broad comparison, we additionally include similarly sized tool-use models ToolACE2-8B \citep{liu2025toolace}, BitAgent-8B, watt-tool-8B, and ToolACE-MT, as well as large-scale general-purpose models represented by GPT-5 and DeepSeek-R1 \citep{deepseekai2025deepseekr1incentivizingreasoningcapability} as external baselines.
+\paragraph{Baselines} We compare against supervised and RL post-training baselines. \textbf{Base Model} is the instruction-tuned backbone without task-specific training (zero-shot). \textbf{SFT} applies supervised fine-tuning on the task data with token-level cross-entropy. \textbf{ToolRL(GRPO)} \citep{qian2025toolrl} optimizes a verifiable reward using group-relative, sequence-level advantages. \textbf{SFT+GRPO} runs GRPO from the SFT checkpoint to isolate the incremental effect of RL. \textbf{Dr.GRPO} \citep{liu2025drgrpo} replaces standard-deviation normalization with mean-centering (equivalent to an RLOO-style advantage up to rescaling), mitigating bias toward low-variance prompts and length artifacts while retaining the GRPO update. \textbf{DAPO} \citep{yu2025dapo} further extends GRPO-style training with asymmetric clipping and dynamic sampling, and adds token-level optimization and overlong reward shaping to stabilize long-horizon generation.
+For external reference, we also report results from similarly sized tool-use models (ToolACE2-8B \citep{liu2025toolace}, BitAgent-8B, watt-tool-8B, ToolACE-MT) and larger general-purpose models (GPT-5, DeepSeek-R1 \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}).